RheaAyase/jekyll-rhea/_posts/2017-08-30-MTB-Dilemma.md

 In the table above we can see that the `32` chainring has a ratio just below the 2nd gear on XC and `34` chainring would have a ratio just above the 2nd gear on XC.

-On my XC bike I am pedalling at highly efficient frequency at around `48 km/h` in a straight line (not down hill.)
+On my XC bike I am pedalling at highly efficient frequency (90rpm) at around `48 km/h` in a straight line (not down hill.)
 If we apply the ratio of `4.0` to this velocity, we will get `12 km/h` as my `1:1` effective speed.
 Multiplying it with the stock configuration ratio of `3.0` will give me **only** `36 km/h` as my effective top speed.
-Let's make another table with effective top speed for these ratios _(And no I don't need to take the wheel size into account as both bikes are 29")_
+Let's make another table with effective top speed for these ratios at 90rpm cadence. _(And no I don't need to take the wheel size into account as both bikes are 29")_

 {: .centered .striped}
 | Camber | Ratio | Effective top speed |